gunnar0022/my-yomitan-setup/README.md

 You'll have to navigate between the Front, Back, and Styling tabs.
 > ![Anki fields setup example](yomitan-card.png)
 > **Example**: Your screen should look like this.
+>
-Copy the following templates into your Anki cards setup:
+Copy the following templates into the respective Anki cards setup:

 ### **Front Template:**
 ```html